2001 Gator Bowl: Second quarter

 The second quarter began with Clemson in possession of the ball and facing third and two at its 46-yard line.
 The Tigers gained a first down with the first play of the quarter, a four-yard rush by Zachery.
 From midfield, Dantzler threw an incomplete pass then ran for no gain.
 On third down, Dantzler completed a long pass to Justin Watts, who gained a first down at the Tech 23-yard line.
-On the next play, Dantzler completed a pass to Zachery, who ran into the end zone for Clemson's first points of the game.
-During the play, Zachery broke his foot and was kept out of the rest of the game.
+On the next play, Dantzler completed a pass to Zachery, who sprinted and then dove over a Hokie defender into the end zone for Clemson's first points of the game.
+Unfortunately, Zachery broke his foot during the play and was ruled out for the rest of the game.
 The extra point was good, and the Tigers narrowed Tech's lead to 14–7 with 13:34 remaining in the first half.

-Clemson's post-touchdown kickoff was bobbled by kick returner Andre Kendrick at the Tech one-yard line, but Kendrick broke free of the Clemson defense for a 34-yard return to the 35-yard line.
+Clemson's post-touchdown kickoff was bobbled by kick returner Andre Kendrick at the Tech one-yard line, but Kendrick broke free of the Clemson special teams defense for a 34-yard return to the 35-yard line.
 Tech's first play after the return was an 11-yard run by Lee Suggs up the right side of the field.
 After the first down, Suggs ran straight ahead for a short gain, then Vick scrambled to the Clemson 37-yard line and another first down.
 Suggs then gained 18 yards on a run to the left side of the field.
 At the Clemson 19-yard line, Suggs was stopped for a loss of one yard, then Vick was sacked for a loss of five yards.
 The third-down play was an incomplete pass, and Carter Warley entered the game to attempt a 42-yard field goal.
 The kick bounced off the field goal crossbar but did not cross it, thus denying the Hokies three points.
 With 10:33 remaining in the half, Tech still had a 14–7 lead.

 Following the missed field goal, Clemson's offense started at its 25-yard line.
 On the first play of the drive, Dantzler completed a pass to wide receiver Rod Gardner, who ran for 25 yards and a first down at the 50-yard line.
 A nine-yard shovel pass play was followed by a run up the middle for a first down at the Tech 37-yard line.
 Dantzler completed an eight-yard pass, then a running play was stopped short of the first-down marker.
 On third down, Dantzler faked a quarterback sneak in order to attempt a long pass downfield.
 Dantzler was unable to pass, however, and was sacked for a four-yard loss.
 Rather than attempt a field goal or punt the ball, Clemson coach Tommy Bowden had his team attempt to gain a first down.
 Dantzler scrambled forward, but didn't gain the five yards needed.
 The Tigers thus turned the ball over on downs at the Tech 28-yard line.